pyohio/pyohio-cfp-website/pinaxcon/templates/static_pages/program/selection_process.md

 + At least one-third (33%) of speakers should be not-men, and ideally at least half (50%).
 + As North Bay Python aims to serve the "tech-adjacent" and client services industries, at least one-fifth (20%) of speakers should be from professional backgrounds that are not the Silicon Valley or San Francisco startup/software industry.
++ People with disabilities should be represented in the North Bay Python speaker lineup.
 + Racial demographics of the speaker lineup should ideally reflect US and Bay Area demographics within some margin of error.